LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

 .. note::
-   **FileMaker** - The ``-operatorBegin`` and `` -operatorEnd`` parameters do not work with Lasso Connector for FileMaker Pro.
+   **FileMaker** - The ``-operatorBegin`` and `` -operatorEnd`` parameters do not work with Lasso Connector for FileMaker Server.

 Perform a Search Using an "AND" Operator